mkpankov/adaptor/README.md

 1. `[ ]` Prepare the experimental scenario.
 1. `[ ]` Add the CPU name collection to Probe.
 1. `[ ]` Perform 10 runs several times, each with different settings: some with one dataset size, some with other; some with one hardware, some with other.
 It's hard to get different hardware for me so I must think of emulation (i.e. setting of CPU frequency).
+	* Emulation proved to be not an option since VM doesn't effectively support hardware adjustment.
+I now aim for usage of laptop and PC as 2 different machines.

 ## Ideas ##